DataDog/hiring-engineers/answers.md

 Datadog has been used in a lot of creative ways in the past.
 We’ve written some blog posts about using Datadog to monitor the NYC Subway System, Pokemon Go, and even office restroom availability!

 Is there anything creative you would use Datadog for?

+Anything really, could setup an small IOT in my Door with a contact, setup 0 as a value when the circuit is close and 1 when the circuit is open, so I can monitor when someone goes into my room.

+In more useful escenarios, you could setup software with a cognotive services such as Microsoft Vision to identify Weapons in Public Places, if possitive send alerts to the respectives police enforcements.
+IoT devices could monitor residential metrics, such as water, electricity, high impacts near areas that are promtept to people falling and monitor elderly houses to alert different departments such as firefighters, ambulences and such.